KTLA’s Chris Burrous’ Cause Of Death Possibly Drugs

 — KTLA (@KTLA) December 28, 2018

-The authorities have not released any information regarding what paraphernalia was found inside of the motel room.
-The identity of the man who made the phone call nor the relationship he had to Chris has not been revealed either.
+The authorities have not released any information regarding what belongings were found inside of the motel room.
+The identity of the man who made the phone call — and the relationship he had with Chris Burrous — has not been revealed, either.

 Burrous is survived by his wife of 15 years, Mai, and their nine-year-old daughter, Isabella.